BawstosAI/CriminAI/README.md

 # 🎨 AI Forensic Sketch Artist

+An expressive AI Forensic Artist agent with reactive animations and real-time sketching capabilities.

 A real-time voice-enabled AI system that interviews witnesses and generates forensic composite sketches using:

 - **Gemini** as the conversational AI brain (exposed as OpenAI-compatible API)